christianuhlcc/blog/content/en/posts/getting_the_most_from_1_on_1s.md

 ### Topics to wiggle in

 In theory, the agenda is owned by the report, it's their meeting.
-But I found value in having a few topics that I bring every now and then, just to make sure that they get covered:
+But I found value in having a few topics that I bring every now and then, just to make sure that they get covered.
+If you are looking for more inspiration I can recommend the [Help I have a manager](https://wizardzines.com/zines/manager/) zine from Julia Evans

 * Career Progression